aktugchelekche/Credit_Risk_Analysis/README.md

 Note: A random state of 1 for each sampling algorithm to ensure consistency between tests.

-### Naive Random Oversampling VS SMOTE Oversampling
+### Naive Random Oversampling VS SMOTE Oversampling:

-In this part, follwing metrics will be  provided in order to discover which algorithm results in the best performance between <strong>Naive random oversampling algorithm</strong> and <strong>the SMOTE algorithm</strong>
+In this section, foll0wing metrics will be  provided in order to discover which algorithm results in the best performance between <strong>Naive random oversampling algorithm</strong> and <strong>the SMOTE algorithm</strong>

 1. Calculate the balanced accuracy score from <code>sklearn.metrics</code>
 2. Calculate the confusion matrix from <code>sklearn.metrics</code>